Like Sage, build a concrete and mobilizing Strategic Workforce Planning

-If you are not familiar with the term "outplacement", you probably know it by another name, such as "outplacement", "external mobility", "replacement" or "outplacement solution".
-The names for the outplacement plan process are varied, but the result is ultimately the same: helping employees to find a new job or professional training, usually after a redundancy or termination.
+If you are not familiar with the term “outplacement”, you probably know it by another name, such as “outplacement”, “external mobility”, “replacement” or “outplacement solution”.
+The names for the outplacement plan process are varied, but the result is ultimately the same: helping employees find a new job or professional training, usually after a layoff or termination of employment.

 The outplacement solution: everything you need to know!

 In the age of Glassdoor, its scathing reviews and social media, more and more companies are choosing to offer outplacement services to mitigate the damage that disgruntled workers can do to them.
-Outplacement can therefore soften the blow of a job loss by helping the employee find a new opportunity.
-Sometimes even a more interesting opportunity.
-Here is an overview of what outplacement means in 2020, why more and more companies are offering this service and where it is becoming a norm.
+So outplacement can soften the blow of a job loss by helping the employee find a new opportunity.
+Sometimes even a better opportunity.
+Here’s a look at what outplacement entails in 2020, why more and more companies are offering the service, and where it’s becoming a standard.

 What is outplacement?

 In general, outplacement involves working with an external service provider to help departing employees with their career transition.
 Typical services offered include personal coaching, CV review and interview training.
-It is important to explain that an outplacement plan can be the outplacement of one employee or several.
-In this case, we speak of "collective outplacement".
+It is important to explain that an outplacement plan can correspond to the outplacement of one or more employees.
+In this case, we speak of “collective outplacement”.

-Traditional outplacement services offer employees face-to-face meetings with career development specialists.
-These services, although highly personalised, can be expensive and are therefore often only offered to senior managers.
-In order to make outplacement services available to a larger group of employees and/or to offer collective outplacement, an increasing number of companies are opting for virtual outplacement services.
-Employees can then benefit from individual coaching via video or chat and receive digital assessments of their CVs via an online interface.
+Traditional outplacement services provide employees with face-to-face meetings with career development specialists.
+These services, while highly personalized, can be expensive and are therefore often only offered to senior executives.
+In order to make outplacement services available to a larger group of employees and/or to offer group outplacement, a growing number of companies are opting for virtual outplacement services.
+Employees can then benefit from individualized coaching via video or chat and receive digital assessments of their CVs through an online interface.

 That said, the type and quality of service offered varies considerably from company to company.
-Some outplacement providers offer strong service packages, such as specialised coaches and mock interviews with detailed feedback, while others offer little more than a job board.
+Some outplacement providers offer robust service packages, such as specialized coaches and mock interviews with detailed feedback, while others offer little more than a job board.
 When selecting an outplacement provider, it is important to carefully consider the specific needs of your employees.

 Why do companies offer outplacement services?

-One of the main reasons why more and more companies have invested in an "outplacement solution" in recent years is a better view of their brand.
-Until a few decades ago, there was little that unhappy employees could do to ensure that people outside their immediate circle knew about their negative experiences with a company.
-Today, anyone can go on platforms like Glassdoor, LinkedIn or Twitter to voice their opinions or share their feelings.
+One of the main reasons why more and more companies have invested in an “outplacement solution” in recent years is a better view of their brand.
+Just a few decades ago, there was little that unhappy employees could do to ensure that people outside of their immediate circle knew about negative experiences with a company.
+Today, anyone can engage on platforms like Glassdoor, LinkedIn or Twitter to voice their opinions or share their feelings.

 These negative comments from former employees can have major consequences for companies.
-In the 2017 CareerArc Employer Branding Study, 66% of applicants reported sharing negative thoughts about an employer who had fired them, and 64% of consumers reported stopping buying products from a brand after hearing news about the poor treatment of employees at that company.
+In the “2017 CareerArc Employer Branding Study,” 66% of candidates reported sharing negative thoughts about an employer who had fired them, and 64% of consumers reported stopping purchasing products from a brand after hearing news about the poor treatment of employees at that company.
 In addition, negative employee reviews can make it difficult for the company to recruit and retain talent in the future.
-The outplacement plan and group outplacement have therefore become a must for companies year after year.
+The outplacement plan and group outplacement have therefore become, year after year, a must in companies.

 The advantage of the outplacement solution for companies and HR departments